Adds filters missing in GraphQL. Adds graphs missings in SQL. The one language to rule logs.

 NOTE: Content here are my personal opinions, and not intended to represent any employer (past or present).
 “PROTIP:” here highlight information I haven’t seen elsewhere on the internet because it is hard-won, little-know but significant facts based on my personal research and experience.

-KQL is used in several Azure products, include the ADX managed SaaS service (GA 2019) for big data exploration in NRT (Near Real Time):
+KQL is used in several Azure products, including Microsoft’s Azure Data Explorer (ADX) offering.
+The ADX managed SaaS service (GA 2019) for big data exploration in NRT (Near Real Time).

 -